pivovarit/throwing-function/README.md

 # Easing the checked exceptions lambda repackaging pain.

 ## Rationale

-Functional Interfaces from `java.util.function` package are not exception-friendly due to the absence of `throws` clause in all of them - which results in tedious and verbose necessity of `try-catch`ing every single checked exception potentially being thrown inside a lambda expression body.
+Functional Interfaces from `java.util.function` package are not checked-exception-friendly due to the lack of `throws` which results in tedious and verbose necessity of `try-catch`ing every single checked exception potentially being thrown inside a lambda expression body.

 So, something as simple as:
 ```